sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/ci/index.md

 ### Pipeline health

-Maintaining [Buildkite pipeline](#buildkite-pipelines) health is a critical part of ensuring we ship a stable product - changes that make it to the `main` branch may be deployed to various Sourcegraph instances, and having a reliable and predictable pipeline is crucial to ensuring bugs do not make it to production environments.
+Maintaining [Buildkite pipeline](#buildkite-pipelines) health is a critical part of ensuring we ship a stable product—changes that make it to the `main` branch may be deployed to various Sourcegraph instances, and having a reliable and predictable pipeline is crucial to ensuring bugs do not make it to production environments.

 To enable this, we [address flakes as they arise](#flakes) and mitigate the impacts of pipeline instability with [branch locks](#branch-locks).